GustavoCaso/GustavoCaso.github.io/content/posts/testing-command-line-applications-with-aruba.md

 end
 ```

-We have added `aruba/in_process` and pass some configuration to tell `aruba` to run the test in the same process.
+We have added `aruba/in_process` and passed some configuration to tell `aruba` to run the test in the same process.

 Now to create our wrapper **CodewarsCli::Runner**